 By Sean Zucker –

-If you’re unfamiliar with this concoction, Kombucha is a fermented, lightly carbonated, sweetened black or green tea drink commonly consumed for various health benefits that range from reducing heart disease to enhancing digestion.
+If you’re unfamiliar with this concoction, Kombucha is a fermented, lightly carbonated, sweetened black or green tea drink.
+Kombucha’s health benefits range from reducing heart disease to enhancing digestion.
 The beverage is packed with antioxidants and probiotics, as well as the best kind of bacteria for supporting a healthy gut.
-As of which lend credence to its alcohol recovery claim.
+Which lends credence to its alcohol recovery claim.

 So the next time your body’s punishing you for your previous night’s choices, consider slamming a kombucha.
 You might wind up whole again faster than you could imagine-gifting you a clear mind to focus on all of the texts you shouldn’t have sent.